Bad Ass Strippa

 "Bad Ass Strippa" is the debut single by English rapper and singer Jentina from her eponymous debut album, Jentina (2005).
-It was released in Ireland, Italy, and the United Kingdom.
+It was released in Ireland, Italy, and the United Kingdom on July 16, 2004.
 It achieved average success in Italy and the UK, despite a heavy advertising campaign including adverts on primetime television in the latter.
 The single features many remixes, including an instrumental version of the song.

 A music video was made, featuring Jentina in the streets, walking and dancing in a provocative fashion.

 The track was later parodied by British hip hop/grime MC Lady Sovereign with its name changed to "Sad Ass Stripah".
 In 2010, "Bad Ass Strippa" was featured in the BBC Three make-under program Snog Marry Avoid?.